- Dealer websites

 (D) Irreparable Injury.
 Each party acknowledges that any breach of the provisions of this section would result in serious and irreparable injury to the non-breaching party for which the non-breaching party cannot be adequately compensated.
 Each party agrees, therefore, that, in addition to any other remedy that the non-breaching party may have, the non-breaching party is entitled to enforce the specific performance of this section and to seek both temporary and permanent injunctive relief without the necessity of proving actual damages

 (A) Termination.
-Unless the “Month-to-Month” box on page 1 is selected, this Agreement terminates upon the earliest of:
+This Agreement terminates upon the earliest of:

 (1) 30 days after written notice from one party to the other of the defaulting party’s material breach of this Agreement, which breach is not cured within such 30-day period;